mubanjs/muban/STATUS.md

 + Setup function receives the props, refs and the component element as arguments

 **Todo**
-+ Add API to render your root component/template using lit-html rendering
+- Add API to render your root component/template using lit-html rendering
-+ Animation setup, with nested component animations
+- Animation setup, with nested component animations
-+ Form tooling and validation
+- Form tooling and validation
-+ Do we need some kind of global component registry to auto-create components without specifying them in our own components?
+- Do we need some kind of global component registry to auto-create components without specifying them in our own components?
-+ Create a react/vue style Context to share information between deeply nested component trees
+- Create a react/vue style Context to share information between deeply nested component trees
+- focus on package size
+- re-export vue and lit-html types and used methods

 ## Props